-- A. Recall to Duty.
+A. Recall to Duty.
 Employees recalled to duty after having left the premises, or scheduled to return to duty while off duty, shall receive a minimum of three (3) hours' pay at time and one-half.
-This includes required court appearances while off duty. - B. Off Duty Notices. - 1.
-In addition to all other entitlements in this agreement, employees required to testify in a court proceeding while off-duty with less than forty-eight (48) hours' notice shall be paid a minimum of three (3) hours' pay at time and one-half. - 2.
-If a previously scheduled court appearance is canceled twenty-four (24) hours or less prior to the previously scheduled court appearance, said employee shall receive one hour of pay at the employee's regular straight time hourly rate. - C. Off Duty Phone Calls.
-In addition to all other entitlements in this agreement, employees who are ordered to call the prosecuting attorney by telephone on their off duty time, and have the written authorization to do so, signed by their commanding officer, shall receive one hour of pay at the employee's regular straight time hourly rate. - D. Court Appearances Outside of La Crosse.
+This includes required court appearances while off duty.

+B. Off Duty Notices.

+- 1. In addition to all other entitlements in this agreement, employees required to testify in a court proceeding while off-duty with less than forty-eight (48) hours' notice shall be paid a minimum of three (3) hours' pay at time and one-half. - 2.
+If the employee is notified (via phone call, text or voice message) 90 minutes or greater from the subpoena time for a previously scheduled court appearance, the employee shall receive one (1) hour of pay at the employee's regular straight time hourly rate. - C. Off Duty Phone Calls.
+In addition to all other entitlements in this agreement, employees who are ordered to call the prosecuting attorney by telephone on their off duty time, and have the written authorization to do so, signed by their commanding officer, shall receive one hour of pay at the employee's regular straight time hourly rate.

+D. Court Appearances Outside of La Crosse.
 An employee subpoenaed to testify in a court outside of the City limits of La Crosse because of a court case arising out of the scope of his/her employment on regularly assigned workday, shall work the day shift on the day of the hearing.

 Employees working other than the day shift shall be considered on day shift for purposes of honoring the subpoena (i.e. 7:00 AM to 3:00 PM) and shall receive overtime pursuant to the prescribed article in the contract for anything over eight (8) hours, which shall not include time for sleeping, but shall include all time pertinent to the subpoena and travel time.
 Provided, however, that the employee has at least eight (8) hours off prior to the commencement of travel to the hearing.
-This provision shall not apply to regularly scheduled off days and the overtime section shall prevail in this instance, and shall include all time pertinent to the subpoena and travel time.
-Include all time pertinent to the subpoena and travel time paid at time and one-half (1 1/2).
+This provision shall not apply to regularly scheduled off days and the overtime section shall prevail in this instance, and shall include all time pertinent to the subpoena and travel time paid at time and one-half (1 1/2).